renxida/renxida.github.io/content/publication/2021-ISCA-deaduops/index.md

 ---
-title: 'An example conference paper'
+title: 'I See Dead µops: Leaking Secrets via Intel/AMD Micro-Op Caches'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Logan Moody
+  - Mohammadkazem Taram
+  - Matthew Jordan
+  - Dean M. Tullsen
-  - Robert Ford
+  - Ashish Venkat

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2021-06-14T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).